 A new dwarf hydrangea sparkles at a shady turn of the path.
 Sweet woodruff forms a carpet underfoot.
 Spotted lamium adds contrasting foliage.

 In the formerly neglected upper right corner, three tall prickly mahonias form a backdrop for a row of heavenly bamboos.

 Like all gardens, this one is ever evolving.
 I am very happy with the changes I initiated six years ago!

-Feel free to share any of these copyright-protected images, but please provide a link back to 2H Pencil.
+Feel free to share the content of this posting, but please provide a link back to 2H Pencil.